wendelmjesus/wendelmjesus/README.md

 I'm a **Computer Science student** focused on becoming a **Full Stack Developer**.

-I enjoy building applications and understanding the complete development process, from creating user interfaces to developing back-end logic, working with APIs and managing databases.
+I enjoy building applications and understanding the complete development process, from creating modern user interfaces to developing back-end logic, working with APIs and managing databases.

-I'm continuously improving my programming fundamentals, software architecture knowledge and development practices through hands-on learning.
+I'm continuously improving my programming fundamentals, software architecture knowledge and development practices through hands-on learning and real projects.

 ---